 - Persistently elevated HCG (pregnancy hormone) levels

 Blood tests and a CT scan to detect potential metastatic tumor in any organ or a chest X-ray may be recommended to determine if cancer is present.

 Every week, your multidisciplinary team meets in a multidisciplinary conference to discuss each patient’s case in detail and to design a personalized treatment plan.
 Your team may include your medical oncologist, surgeon, radiation oncologist, geneticist, pathologist, nutritionist, pharmacist, interventional radiologist, social worker and researchers, all focused on you.
-This meeting of the minds provides each individual patient with an individualized care plan to create the path for the most optimal outcome.
-Our approach emphasizes open communication, collaborating with each other personally and through one of the most advanced electronic medical records systems in the country.
+This "meeting of the minds" provides critical input, resulting in an individualized care plan outlining the best course of action for each individual patient.